-Investing in the stock market can be a wild ride with lots of ups and downs even in the best of times.
-And the coronavirus pandemic has had a huge impact on world markets.
+Investing in the stock market can be a wild ride with lots of ups and downs — even in the best of times.
 The Canadian stock market is no exception.
 Some stocks have dipped considerably because of lost revenues while others have soared, giving way to the best Canadian stocks.

 In view of the current economy, Canadian investors have much to consider when deciding how and when to buy stock.
 You can buy stock in companies that have taken a big dip and make money as the economy rebounds.
 Or you can buy into those companies that are already headed upward if you feel confident that their growth will continue for the long term.

-What are the best stocks to buy right now in Canada?
+What are the best Canadian stocks to buy?